-If after the period for representations has expired no representation has been made we will issue the final FMP notice, unless other evidence has come to light that changes our decision.
-If we decide not to issue the FMP final notice on the basis of any other evidence that may have come to light, the responsible person will be informed.
+If after the period for representations has expired and no representation has been made we will issue the FMP final notice, unless other evidence has come to light that changes our decision.
+If we decide not to issue the FMP final notice based on any other evidence that may have come to light, the responsible person will be informed.